rsheehan/JRemix/README.md

     pause turtle for 1 second

 Objects are created using the following syntax, and can have automatically generated getter and setter methods for fields (which are otherwise private).
 Methods which include a "ME" or "MY" parameter, indicating the receiver, are public.
 Methods without a "ME" or "MY" parameter can only be called from methods in the same object, hence they are private.
-You can access object fields which have getters or setters using the possessive apostrophe e.g. 'object'’s 'fieldname'.
-(This looks better in the Remix editor which distinguishes between single quotes and the apostrophe.)
+You can access object fields which have getters or setters using 'object' fieldname.
 Fields without getters or setters are private to the object.

     create